Sweden women's national ice hockey team

 The Swedish women's national ice hockey team (Sveriges damlandslag i ishockey) or Damkronorna ("the Lady Crowns" in Swedish) represents Sweden at the International Ice Hockey Federation's IIHF World Women's Championships.
-The women's national team is controlled by Swedish Ice Hockey Association.
-Sweden has 3,425 female players in 2011.
+The women's national team is organized by the Swedish Ice Hockey Association.
+Sweden had 3,425 female players registered with the IIHF in 2011.

 History

 The Swedish team had traditionally been the fourth-best women's team in the world, behind Canada, USA and Finland.
 During the 1997 World Championship, Sweden qualified for the 1998 Olympic tournament in Nagano, ending up 5th.
 However, the team has shown steady improvement since 2001, winning bronze medals at the 2002 Winter Olympics, the 2005 Women's World Ice Hockey Championships, and the 2007 Women's World Ice Hockey Championships, and a silver medal at the 2006 Winter Olympics.
 On 31 August 2011, Canada was bested by Sweden for just the second time in 66 all-time international meetings.
 Canada suffered from a 4–1 second-period deficit and lost by a 6–4 score.
 On 9 April 2019, at the 2019 World Championship in Espoo, Finland, they lost to Japan 3–2.
 Sweden has relegated to Division I for the first time in Women's Worlds history.
 The current head coach is Ulf Lundberg, who was hired to replace Ylva Martinsen in 2020.